 Who Is Leslie Van Houten?

 Leslie Van Houten was born into a middle-class family in Southern California in 1949.
 In late 1968, she met Charles Manson and his "Family," moved onto their ranch and became infatuated with Manson.
 Less than a year later, Van Houten stalked into the house of Leno and Rosemary LaBianca and participated in Rosemary's murder, stabbing her approximately 16 times.
-Van Houten was found guilty of murder and sentenced to death.
-However, her sentence was automatically commuted to life in prison when California banned the death penalty.
-In September 2017, Van Houten appeared before a California parole panel for the 21st time.
-She was found suitable for parole, and following a 120-day review process California Governor Jerry Brown, who rejected her parole in 2016, must decide whether to release her.
+Van Houten was found guilty of murder and sentenced to death, before her sentence was automatically commuted to life in prison when California banned the death penalty in 1972.

 Leslie Van Houten was born in Altadena, California, on August 23, 1949.
 The second child in a middle-class family, she was outgoing and athletic in her youth and in high school she became homecoming princess.